HellerCommaA/SwarmUI-PostRender/README.md

 #### Automatic Install (suggested):
 1. Select the extension in the Server -> Extensions tab and click 'Install' The extension will be kept up to date when `update-(your platform)` is run
+2. Be sure you have gone to the Generate tab then expanded the `ControlNet` group and clicked `Install` there as well!

 #### Manual Install (not suggested):
 1. Shutdown SwarmUI